Where to Begin

 What is the process?

-First, complete the standard process for requesting accommodations for each course through the AIM Student Portal.
+First, complete the standard process for requesting accommodations for each course through the DRC Student Portal.
 Afterward, reach out to your instructors to inform them of your accommodations and request a meeting during office hours to discuss them.
 For additional details, refer to the Instructor Notification Letter procedure.

 Key Points

-• Any revisions to your accommodations must be discussed with your consultant in the Disability Resource Center.
+- Any revisions to your accommodations must be discussed with your consultant in the Disability Resource Center.

 While students are expected to follow established classroom policies, there are disabilities with unpredictable or cyclical acute episodes that support flexibility with attendance policy as an appropriate accommodation.